Posted: 3/26/18 | March 26th, 2018

 I shared part of this story of why I started this website before but, today, I want to go into more depth about the journey from this being a part-time to full-time thing.

-Once upon a time, I started this website with a selfish goal: to make money to keep myself traveling.
+Once upon a time, I started this website with only a singular, selfish goal: to make money to keep myself traveling.
 I wanted my website to be an online résumé where editors could see my writing and go, “Yeah, we want to hire that guy!” — and then pay me to go somewhere and write a story about it.

 Anything was better than working in the cubicle I was sitting in at the time.

 Every day, the team and I constantly ask ourselves: “How do we help and inspire others to travel cheaper, better, and longer?”

 Today, it’s all about you.